calcuis/gguf-core/README.md

 ```
 gguf r
 ```
-GGUF file(s) in the same directory will automatically be detected by the caller.
+GGUF file(s) in the current directory will automatically be detected by the caller.
 #### clone feature
+get GGUF from URL; clone/download it to the current directory
 ```
 gguf clone [url]
 ```